tinadinh/Final_Project/README.md

 <br>
 With this unforeseen pandemic, the Government rolled out the vaccination program as soon as possible, starting from the elderly age group down to the younger population to control the Covid-19 virus from spreading further.
 Though this plan has been successful thus far, the rise of cases  took longer to curtail. <br>
 <br>
-Should there be another pandemic/epidemic in the future, we hope this analysis can shed light  and can be imitated on how to target a specific demographic of the population for each region in Ontario.  <br>
+Should there be another pandemic/epidemic in the future, I hope this analysis can shed light  and can be imitated on how to target a specific demographic of the population for each region in Ontario.  <br>
 Understanding there may be other logistics involved to distribute the vaccine based on the results here, a similar analysis can possibly highlight the need to vaccinate a specific part of the population first.
 Which not only could avoid further spread but also diminish the cases sooner.